Linda Sarhan has taken several college level courses in Islamic studies and is an experienced Islamic studies writer.

-Itikaf is consider to be a type of spiritual retreat.
-During the last ten days of Ramadan, many Muslims spend their days and night at the mosque (masjid) in order to ensure they are there for which ever night Layat al-Qadr occurs.
-This is called itikaf.
-Literally translated, it is an Arabic word that means to isolate oneself and to stick or adhere to something.
+Muslims consider Itikaf to be a type of spiritual retreat.
+During the last 10 days of Ramadan, many Muslims spend their days and nights at the mosque (masjid) to ensure that they are there for whichever night Laylat al-Qadr occurs.
+This practice is known as itikaf.
+Literally translated, it is an Arabic word that means "to isolate oneself and to stick or adhere to something."

 Three Types of Itikaf